 I then researched ancient musical instruments that don’t change over time – such as cast bronze bells exhumed from ancient China:

-Raising the F vibration (10.8 Hz) by a few octaves to 345.6 Hz – we now have a frequency within the range of normal music (not hyper-bass).
+Raising the F vibration (10.8 Hz) by a few octaves (multiply by 2 a few times) to 345.6 Hz – we now have a frequency within the range of normal music (not hyper-bass).
 It’s still an F – it’s just an F we can make music with.
 As it turns out, these three-thousand year old Chinese bells are based on a central tone of 345 Hz – our “F”.

 As were these flutes from ancient Egypt:

-Along the top of the chart above, I’ve highlighted the notes and frequencies based on the harmonic series of our “found” frequencies, (10.8 Hz (F), and 7.2 Hz (B-flat)).
+Along the top of the “flute chart” above, I’ve highlighted the notes and frequencies based on the harmonic series of our “found” frequencies, (10.8 Hz (F), and 7.2 Hz (B-flat)).
 The four rows below this are the measured frequencies from each of the four flutes.
-And I’ve highlighted in red those flute frequencies that closely match the expected frequencies of a harmonic series based on our B-flat frequency.
+And I’ve highlighted in red those flute frequencies that closely match the expected frequencies of a harmonic series based on our B-flat, 7.2 Hz fundamental frequency.

 Just the fact that the first note of the first flute is just 0.1 Hz away from our 345.6 Hz “discovered” frequency is a pretty amazing fact.
 It suggests that this flute maker knew this frequency, strove to match it in his or her flute making, and had a pretty amazing means for checking the instrument’s alignment with this frequency – presumably not with a digital tuner !